leminhkhai345/eGov-Bot-LocalVersion/README.md

 ## 1. Description

-**eGov-Bot** is a chatbot system designed to assist citizens and businesses in Vietnam in searching and retrieving information about **administrative procedures** from the [National Public Service Portal](https://dichvucong.gov.vn).
+**eGov-Bot** is a chatbot system designed to assist citizens and businesses in Vietnam in searching and retrieving information about **administrative procedures** from the [Cổng dịch vụ công quốc gia](https://dichvucong.gov.vn).

 Key features: